Our experts are here to help

 What common types of electrical emergencies can occur in the home?

-Electrical emergencies include shocks, fires caused by arcs or shorts, power supply issues like outages, fallen power lines outside the home, overloaded circuits, and faulty wiring.
-It is critical to be able to identify these types of electrical emergencies.
+Electrical emergencies can encompass shocks, fires from arcs or shorts, power supply hiccups like outages, fallen power lines outside your home, overloaded circuits, and malfunctioning wiring.
+Recognising these types of electrical troubles is crucial.

 What should I do if someone is experiencing an electrical shock?